 Hours: Tue/Wed, 4pm-12am; Thu-Sat, 4pm-1am Price: $$$

-Want to learn more about Times Square?
-Join us for our a number of pay-what-you-like Midtown Manhattan tours.
+TIP: Learn more about Midtown on one of our pay-what-you-like Midtown Manhattan tours.
 Be sure to check out our post 22 Things to Do in Times Square.
 If you were thinking of taking in a Broadway show, we have got lots of tips on how to get discount tickets.

 Mr. Purple 180 Orchard Street